Mennapika/Maintaniance-of-Anubis-IDE/README.md

+Trying to make the followng Reposirtroy https://github.com/a1h2med/Anubis-IDE to excuexcuute python code faster by allowing the user to inter a code for a single function that will be automatically wrapped inside a program which main function will call the function it will also ask the user to provide a list of parameters to to pass from the main to the callled function

 # Anubis IDE
 It's an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .